charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 In all cases, when working with Puppeteer, I want you to default to the **git-ignore-test** repo.
 Your big final program should be able to work with multiple repositories, but it is simplest if the Puppeteer tests work with a single repository whose structure I know.
+Of course, if you want to write a test that shows you can switch repos, that is a different matter, but by default, go with our **git-ignore-test** repository.

 ## A Note on Customizing Code